 The Kisuke by Zahocho Gyuto is a very well-made and beautiful knife.
 With a weight of 223 grams, it is quite a hefty knife however due to the overall design specifications the knife does not feel heavy and is well balanced.
 The intention of this Kisuke by Zahocho is immediately noticeable, it is catered to be beginner-friendly by giving you total control over the blade out of the box.
 You will feel like you have used the knife before, and that without sacrificing the length of the knife.
 Despite having a length of around 230mm the knife performs and feels like a shorter knife due to the control you get.
 Besides the out of the box control, the knife has been reinforced with a slight convex grind.
 This adds extra strength and drastically reduces the chipping and fracture rate due to improper usage.
 The Kisuke by Zahocho is a very unique knife that is well built.
 It is catered for either the home cooks or professionals.
 The added comfort of having a taller knife throughout the entire blade length makes the tip a bit wider and less pointy than normal.

 While this Kisuke Manaka- sans knife is built to be durable and beginners friendly don’t go hammering on bones.
-And definitely don’t twist your blade to break off food.
+And don’t twist your blade to break off food.

 Zahocho Knives Tokyo Online Shop